stashed/mysql/docs/mysql.md

       port: <my_database_port_number>
   secret:
     name: <my_database_credentials_secret_name>
+  # type field is optional. you can keep it empty.
+  # if you keep it emtpty then the value of TARGET_APP_RESOURCE variable
+  # will be set to "appbinding" during auto-backup.
+  type: mysql
 ```

 You have to replace the `<...>` quoted part with proper values in the above YAML.